 - Cross stitching design keeps the socks form-fitting

 - Relatively cheaply made

 - Seams can fray

 Why should I wear merino wool socks instead of polyester running socks?

 Merino wool is a great choice because it removes moisture efficiently to help keep your feet dry.
 Wool socks do not retain odor and they are better at insulating than polyester, even when the wool is wet.

 Merino socks dry very quickly, at least compared to other common materials such as cotton.
 Merino wool is particularly good at absorbing moisture which is why it is used for running socks.

 You should wash your wool socks periodically to keep them in good condition.
 Ideally, you should hand wash your wool socks with a natural detergent and leave to dry.
 Make sure you do not use any bleach or fabric softener as these can damage the wool fibers.

 You can machine wash your merino wool socks, but you need to be careful.
-Put your sock in the wash on a gentle cycle on cool or warm water.
-Do not wash in hot water as this can shrink the wool fibers.
+Put your sock in the wash on a gentle cycle with cool or warm water.
+Do not wash in hot water, as this can shrink the wool fibers.
 If you machine dry, it is recommended you tumble dry on low.